 While the LSD jacket didn't have the visibility of the Arc'teryx Incendo overall, it did have some strong points.
 The available colors are decently visible.
 The green and black jacket that we purchased stands out in the day and has some very bright reflective stripes.
 A similar issue presented itself with the LSD jacket that we experienced with several of the others: there was a lack of side visibility.

 Both the front and back of the LSD made for good low light and nighttime visibility.
-The addition of wrist stripes as bright as the stripe down the back would give the Brooks jacket a huge advantage over the others we tested as they have some of the brightest reflective material we tested available to them.
+The addition of wrist stripes as bright as the stripe down the back would give this jacket a huge advantage over the others we tested as they have some of the brightest reflective material we tested available to them.

 The LSD jacket is best reserved for those days when you need a layer to break through the rain and drizzle to get in a few miles.
 The Brooks is less at home when the going gets tough and it needs to vent excess heat and moisture.
 We found the LSD to excel at weather resistance far more than it did at any of the other testing metrics.

-For the $100 list price, it is a strain to say that this jacket is good value for the money.
-For the same price, there are jackets that excelled in every testing category rather than specializing in just one or two.
+It is a strain to say that this jacket is good value for the money.
+For a smilar price, there are jackets that excelled in every testing category rather than specializing in just one or two.
 If we examined the LSD individually and didn't have other contenders like the Arc'teryx Incendo to choose from, we might view this jacket as a better bargain.